mattConn/static-site-generator/README.md

 # static-site-generator
 Another static site generator.

+This program currently only stitches together files.

 ## Usage
-`static-site-generator filepath` will write result to stdout.
+`static-site-generator /path/to/file` will write result to stdout.

-To include files, use the typical C/C++ include directive `#include filepath`.
+To include files in one another, use the typical C/C++ include directive `#include some/file.txt` in a file.

 ## Building
 Run `make`.
 Currently compiling with `clang++` and C++11 standards.
 The binary will be in `bin`.

 Compiled successfully on Mac OS and Debian Linux.
-I haven't tried it on Windows yet.

-## This program is partially complete
-This program will successfully include files in the your current working directory or in one directory above.

-If a file a directory above tries to include something with a relative path, the program will fail to include it and write this error to stdout.